ndelo/SMC.PS1/README.md

-Sample Python Script to used to add new hosts to a Forcepoint NGFW firewall.
+Sample PowerShell Script to used to add new hosts to a Forcepoint NGFW firewall.

 This script adds new hosts and creates a new firewall rule that allows a single source either RDP or SSH access to that host.